jcvignoli/lumiere-movies/src/README.txt

 = 4.1 =

 Popup spinners to make you visitors wait, nicer popup layouts, faster taxonomy pages display, better support of Polylang if it's an AMP page.
 Fixed longstanding bugs.

+More flexibility for the auto widget users: You can now prevent a post from displaying the auto widget by ticking in the post edition's the Lumiere option "Deactivate autowidget for this post".

 [...]